Aortic Valve Stenosis

 Can aortic stenosis be prevented?

-Aortic stenosis caused by bacterial infections is almost always preventable by treating these infections promptly.
+Treating bacterial infections promptly is the only way to prevent aortic stenosis.
 This includes taking antibiotics and other medications as directed, not just until you feel better.

 Outlook / Prognosis